Welcome writers from my workshops in Seattle and the San Diego State University Writers Conference! Thanks for keeping in touch and stopping by!

 Continue to think of other writers as a Big Deal.

 - Read and comment on blogs.
 Let people know someone wants to hear what they have to say.

 - Avoid reading and commenting on troll/hate sites.
 Disagreeing with others is wonderful, the Big Deal Campaign encourages friendly discourse and even heated debates, but existing solely to bring others down goes against the whole goal of the project.
 We encourage people to stay off those sites and instead give their support to other, more productive sites.

 - Tell people you think they’re a Big Deal.
 Use the cards, stickers or site badges from the campaign or simply write a comment on a blog or verbally let someone know that you’re glad they write and support them having a voice.
 Point them to this page if you want, or create a BigDealCampaign page on your site.

 The goal of this campaign is to keep bloggers and writers from feeling alone and insignificant like I often do when I compare myself to others.
 The idea is that the personal is political and everyone, especially minorities, should feel empowered to tell, and keep telling, their stories.
 Anything you can think of to enhance the goal and idea behind Big Deal Campaign, we’re happy hear about it.

 So if you’re a blogger or a writer or someone who tells their story in any way, we think you’re a Big Deal.
 No matter the size of your readership or the amount you write, we think it’s awesome you share your story.

-If you’re at BlogHer ’13, come find me (@QueerieBradshaw on Twitter is the best way to meet up) and I’ll give you a sticker.
-Can’t make it to BlogHer?
-Use the #BigDealCampaign hash tag on Twitter and/or email us at email@example.com and we’ll mail you a sticker.
+If you’re at a conference with me, come find me (@QueerieBradshaw on Twitter is the best way to meet up) and I’ll give you a sticker.
+Can’t make it to a conference?
+Use the #BigDealCampaign hash tag on Twitter and/or email me at firstname.lastname@example.org and I’ll mail you a sticker.
 Either way, leave a comment here with a link to your blog so we can read your story!